norcams/docs-enduser/docs/project-application.rst

   The total number of snapshots of all volumes in a project.

-Proper projects
+Standard projects
 ---------------

-You can apply for a proper project (i.e. not demo) by using `this web form`_.
+You can apply for a standard project (i.e. not demo) by using `this web form`_.
 In this form, you need to give some information about the project.
 Most importantly, we separate between personal and shared
 projects: